matthewpennell/matthewpennell.com/ux/_posts/2014-01-04-hello-world.markdown

 ---
 layout: post
-title:  "Hello World!"
+title:  "Hello there, wonderful world!"
 date:   2014-01-04 10:14:14
-categories: update
+category: ux
 ---

 Hello world!
 This test post is just to see whether GitHub Pages auto-regenerates the Jekyll blog data immediately when I push a new post to the repo.